journeyman electrician practice test

 Who Can Take the Journeyman Electrician Exam?

-Before you can sit for the journeyman electrician exam, you’ll need to meet certain experience and education requirements.
-These vary by state, but most licensing boards expect you to have a combination of hands-on experience and classroom training.
+These requirements vary by state, but most licensing boards expect a combination of hands-on electrical experience and classroom training.

-Typical prerequisites include:
+Typical prerequisites may include:

-• Completion of a registered apprenticeship program, or
+• Completion of a registered apprenticeship program

 If you’re unsure whether you qualify, check your state’s requirements here: